Affineness and chromatic homotopy theory: Applications to topological modular forms

 \begin{definition}[\cite{DR}, \cite{conrad}] The stack $\mellc(n)$ classifies \emph{generalized elliptic curves} $p\colon C \to S$ over a base $S$ with $n$ invertible, such that each geometric fiber of $p$ is either smooth or a N{\'e}ron $n$-gon, together with an isomorphism of group schemes $\phi\colon ( \mathbb{Z}/n\mathbb{Z})^2 \simeq C^{\circ}[n]$ (that is, a trivialization of the $n$-torsion points on the smooth locus).

-Similarly, one defines $\mellocn$, a compactification of the moduli stack of elliptic curves with $\Gamma_1(n)$-structure, to classify generalized elliptic curves over a base $S$ (of the same form) with an injection of group schemes $\mathbb{Z}/n \mathbb{Z} \to C^{\circ}[n]$ such that the divisor cut out by the image of $\mathbb{Z}/n\mathbb{Z}$ is ample (i.e., intersects each irreducible component in every geometric fiber).
-One also defines $\mellocnz$, a compactification of the moduli stack of elliptic curves with $\Gamma_0(n)$-structure, to classify generalized elliptic curves over a base $S$ with a (finite flat) subgroup $G \subset C^{\circ}[n]$ which is ample and which is \'etale locally isomorphic to $\mathbb{Z}/n\mathbb{Z}$. \end{definition} Here, the moduli interpretation of $\mellocn$ and $\mellocnz$ is from \cite{conrad}.
+Similarly, one defines $\mellocn$, a compactification of the moduli stack of elliptic curves with $\Gamma_1(n)$-structure, to classify generalized elliptic curves over a base $S$ with an injection of group schemes $\mathbb{Z}/n \mathbb{Z} \to C^{\circ}[n]$ such that the divisor cut out by the image of $\mathbb{Z}/n\mathbb{Z}$ is ample (i.e., intersects each irreducible component in every geometric fiber).
+For $n$ squarefree, one also defines $\mellocnz$, a compactification of the moduli stack of elliptic curves with $\Gamma_0(n)$-structure, to classify generalized elliptic curves over a base $S$ with a (finite flat) subgroup $G \subset C^{\circ}[n]$ which intersects each irreducible component in every geometric fiber and which is \'etale locally isomorphic to $\mathbb{Z}/n\mathbb{Z}$. \end{definition} Here, the moduli interpretation of $\mellocn$ and $\mellocnz$ can be found in \cite{conrad} or in \cite[IV.4]{DR}.
 Note that while Conrad only requires an fppf-local generator, in our situation we have actually an \'etale-local generator as we assume that $n$ is invertible so that $G$ is \'etale and \'etale locally free (see e.g. \cite[Theorem 34 and discussion below Theorem 33]{Stix}).

+\begin{remark}We will only use $\mellocnz$ in the case of $n$ being squarefree because the definitions in \cite{conrad} and \cite{DR} do not agree when $n$ is not squarefree (see \cite{Ces15}), but agree when $n$ is squarefree \cite[Remark 4.1.5]{conrad}.
+The problem is that with our definition of $\mellocnz$, the stack $\mellocnz$ is no longer representable over $\mellc$ when $n$ is not squarefree. \end{remark}

 As $\mell(n)$ is to $\mell[1/n]$, the stack $\mellc(n)$ lives as a $GL_2( \mathbb{Z}/n\mathbb{Z})$-torsor over $\mnc$.
 The moduli stack $\mellc(n)$ is a smooth Deligne-Mumford stack over $\mathbb{Z}[1/n]$.
 There is a morphism of stacks